Cuseum/rails-handbook/Workflows/GIT/Clean changes.md

 Including the pull request link in the message results with a reference in the pull request feed, which is helpful because we'll know when the branch was deployed to `staging`.

-Make sure that everything's ok by running the specs, then push.
+Make sure that everything is OK by running the specs, then push.

 #### Keep it clean
-After a while the `staging` branch history can become quite different than `master`, because of the different branch merges.
+After a while the `staging` branch history can become quite different than that of the `master` branch, because of the different branch merges.
 You'll sometimes even find yourself pushing a couple of _fixup_ commits to `staging` if you're fixing something and then applying the changes to the `fix/branch`.

-We are resetting the `staging` branch to `master` after each sprint, or more frequently as we see fit:
+The `staging` branch is reset to `master` after each sprint, or more frequently as we see fit:

 ```bash
 git switch staging